Autonomy

 Eggs over easy, hash-browns, kielbasa sausage,

-And a mug filled with a tepid liquid hint of coffee
+And a mug filled with a tepid hint of coffee

 A black bowler hat